 Are you researching the best real estate crowdfunding platforms for your money?
-I’ve invested on three different real estate crowdfunding platforms since 2016 and researched several others.
+I’ve invested on five different real estate crowdfunding platforms since 2016 and researched several others.
 I hope this guide can help you decide which platform is right for you.

 What I’ve learned is each platform is very different.
 So if you want to invest in real estate crowdfunding sites, you need to perform due diligence, not just for the properties but also before you join a platform.